nczerwonka/portfolio/_pages/cv.md

 Work experience
 ======
-* 2021-2026: Sales Associate
+* 2021-Present: Sales Associate
   * Sport Chek Ltd.
-  * Duties includes: Updates and improvements to template
+  * Duties include: Assisting customers with product knowledge and a positive customer service experience.

 * Winter 2026: Research Assistant
   * University of Alberta
-  * Duties included: Merging pull requests
+  * Duties included: Creating and implementing digital components for an educational game workshop centred on teaching about broadband development in rural communities.
-  * Supervisor: Dr. Rob McMahon and Dr. PB Berge
+  * Supervisors: Dr. Rob McMahon and Dr. PB Berge

 * Summer 2025: Senior Staff Writer
   * The Martlet
-  * Duties included: Tagging issues
+  * Duties included: Researching and authoring articles relevant to the local Victoria community.
+Topics ranged across local news, university policy decisions, poliical commentary, and creative humour writing.
-  * Supervisor: Ethan Barkley, Editor-in-Chief
+  * Awarded gold for humour writing at the 2026 John H. McDonald Awards.

 * Summer 2023: Research Assistant
   * University of Calgary
-  * Duties included:
+  * Duties included: Creating a literature review for future academic projects concerned with the implementation of AI into software engineering education.
   * Supervisor: Dr. Mohammad Moshirpour

 Skills